gaspardthrl/LearningOutLoud/content/post/zero_knowledge_proofs.md

 <div style="text-align: justify">

 Before anything, don't worry if you don't understand anything.
 As the title suggests this post will provide you with **zero knowledge**.
-In fact, one may call them **negative-knowledge proofs** as they are one of the rare things that will leave you will _less brain cells_ than at the begining.
+In fact, one may call them **negative-knowledge proofs** as they are one of the rare things that will leave you will _fewer brain cells_ than at the beginning.

 ---